Muscle Strain

 How do you treat a muscle strain?

-Muscle strain treatment depends on the muscle involved, the severity of the injury, and the activities you need to return to.
-Early on, many people use these practical steps:
+Muscle strain treatment depends on the muscle involved, the severity of injury, and the activities you need to return to.
+Early management should reduce irritation while keeping safe movement going where possible.

-• Reduce or stop the painful activity for a short period
+- reduce or stop the painful activity for a short period

-• Use compression if swelling is present or the muscle feels unsupported
+- use compression if swelling is present or the muscle feels unsupported

-• Keep gentle movement going if it stays comfortable
+- keep gentle movement going if it stays comfortable

-• Elevate the area if swelling is obvious
+- elevate the area if swelling is obvious

-• Use supports or crutches if walking is painful
+- use supports or crutches if walking is painful

 If you are unsure how to manage the first few days, see acute soft tissue injury for early management principles.
 After that, most rehabilitation plans move into staged strengthening, lengthening, control work, and gradual return to speed or work demands.